Chocolate Spritz Cookies

 Know what makes everyone crazy about these cookies?
 They're fancy enough for holiday parties but so comforting they feel homemade.
 The way they just dissolve in your mouth with that deep chocolate flavor has everyone begging for your secret.
 And they look so impressive even though they aren't actually complicated once you learn a few tricks.

 A platter of festive star-shaped cookies decorated with chocolate, white icing, and colorful sprinkles.
-Pin it
+Save it

 A platter of festive star-shaped cookies decorated with chocolate, white icing, and colorful sprinkles. | kylierecipes.com